konradwilk/wash-hand-pcb/README.md

 Note that the routing was done automatically with slight adjustments whenever the Design Rule Check did not like it.

-# Future plans for hardware

-Which in no particular order are:
+## PCB v1.3

+Like v1.2, but has:

+ - Reworked connectors for programming via FTDI USB,
+ - Built in line sensor,
- - Add a SD card
+ - Built in SD card for various texts,
+ - SMD resistors and capacitors,
+ - Test points,
+ - 9V or 5V USB power option.

 # Future plans for software